 There is a well maintained Playing Field with a Children's Play Area, maintained by the Parish Council and privately owned Allotments.

 Preston has a very active community with many events taking place in the Village Hall and even in the road that runs through the Village.
-Street parties have been held to celebrate important events such as royal weddings, Queen Elizabeth II's Jubilee and the Queen's Jubilee.
+Street parties have been held to celebrate important events such as royal weddings, Queen Elizabeth II's Jubilee and the Queen's Platinum Jubilee in 2022.

-The Village Fete is held in July each year at Church Farm.
-There's lots of old favourite stalls: White Elephant - Toys - Tombola - Books - Raffle - Clothes - Plants - Cakes and produce in addition to live music as well as Mr Whizz, Archery, Pandora’s Box, teas on the lawn, ice creams and some new and amusing games for everyone.
+The Village Fete is held annually in September at Church Farm.
+There's lots of old favourite stalls: White Elephant - Toys - Tombola - Books - Raffle - Clothes - Plants - Cakes and produce in addition to live music as well as teas on the lawn, ice creams and some new and amusing games for everyone.
 It is the perfect setting for a summer gathering for all the family!

 In 2017 residents and Members of the Parish Council came together to develop the Design in Preston document.
-This is an advisory planning document to help preserve Preston's unique character and has now been incorporated into a Neighbourhood Development Plan which was MADE by Referendum in May 2021.
+This is an advisory planning document to help preserve Preston's unique character and it has now been incorporated into a Neighbourhood Development Plan which was MADE by Referendum in May 2021.

 The Village shares its name with 60 other Prestons around the world and is part of the Preston Calling community.